Hildebrand Law, P.C. mobile logo

 Specifically, the Arizona Court of Appeals held in the Heidbreder v.
 Heidbreder case that a trial court is required as a matter of law to evaluate a modification of child support whenever the court modifies child custody or parenting time orders even if neither party requested a change in the child support amount.

 If you need information about when you can modify child support in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support attorneys have over 100 years of combined experience successfully representing clients in child support cases in Arizona.
+Our Arizona child support attorneys have decades of combined experience successfully representing clients in child support cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.